OCA/reporting-engine/bi_sql_editor/readme/CONFIGURE.rst

-To configure this module, you need to:

-* Go to Settings / Technical / Database Structure / SQL Views
+* Go to Dashboard / Configuration / SQL Views

 * tip your SQL request